 Address: 2645 College Drive,

 Computer Lab: (703) 878-5713

 Online learning courses through NOVA Online may be 16, 12, 10, 8 or 6 weeks in length; each course has specific start, refund, first assignment due date, withdrawal, and end dates you should be aware of when you select a particular course.
 All courses are based on the full 16 week course material, requirements, and learning outcomes.
 Sessions shorter in length run at an accelerated pace and will require more hours of work each week to complete the requirements.

 Typically students do not need to be online at specific times each week, although some courses require specific in-person or online meeting times for labs, lectures, or class discussions.

-Online courses through ELI are deadline driven requiring students to meet frequent deadlines.
+Online courses through NOVA Online are deadline driven requiring students to meet frequent deadlines.
 Regular submission of assignments and discussion board posts are required.
-ELI courses require students to submit minimum required assignments as specified by the instructor to avoid being administratively withdrawn from the course.
-Students should be sure to read all course information carefully when the course begins to understand the deadlines that apply in each course they are taking through ELI.
+NOVA Online courses require students to submit minimum required assignments as specified by the instructor to avoid being administratively withdrawn from the course.
+Students should be sure to read all course information carefully when the course begins to understand the deadlines that apply in each course they are taking through NOVA Online.

 Secret to Success: Establish a routine!
 Time management is key to your success in online courses.
 Create a weekly schedule to help you stay on track, complete assignments on time, and stay active in the course.

 If you do not submit your first assignment by the deadline, you may be administratively withdrawn from your course without a tuition refund.
 Log into your course on the course start date, and stick with your schedule.